AI Coding Agents Need a Source of Truth

 Prompts matter.
 Clear instructions help.
 Examples help.
 Good defaults help.

-But after a point, adding more prompt is like adding more comments to confusing code.
+But after a point, adding more prompt is like adding comments to confusing code.
 It may explain the mess.
 It does not fix the structure.

-A better agent workflow is usually boring:
+A sane agent workflow is usually boring:

-• write a short brief
+- write a short brief

-• let the human edit it
+- let the human edit it

-• classify task size
+- classify task size

-• generate a plan only when needed
+- generate a plan only when needed

-• check the plan against the brief
+- check the plan against the brief

-• check the diff against the plan and brief
+- check the diff against the plan and brief

-• run tests
+- run the tests

 This is not magic.
 It is normal engineering discipline around a tool that is very good at sounding confident.